RB0810/Housing-Ticket-Managing-System/README.md

 # Getting Started with the Housing Portal
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+If you are evaluating this project and you wish to run it, please insert the .env file from the eDimension submission into the root of the folder before starting the project.
+However, Supabase has an expiry date so please do contact us if you require to test this demo once again for us to reactivate the Supabase.

-Before using the application, please ensure to create your own Supabase URL and key as well as provide your email in a .env file.
-The format of the .env file is as follows :\
+Before using the application, please make sure that the .env has a Supabase URL and API key, in this format: \
 REACT_APP_SUPABASE_KEY = {insert key here}\
-REACT_APP_SUPABASE_URL = {insert url here}\
+REACT_APP_SUPABASE_URL = {insert url here}

+You can also change the email inside the .env file to your own email, so that for the demo all the notifications including otp are sent to your email.
+The format should be such: \
 REACT_APP_EMAIL = {insert email here}

 ## Available Scripts